notaryproject/tuf/README.md

 registry model and common usage to other TUF use cases.
 This project will use existing registry extensions where available but may need its own document types in addition.

-The initial version of notary TUF-based implementation ran as an additional service on a registry, so was not available everywhere and did not create native registry artifacts.
+The notary TUF-based implementation ran as an additional service on a registry, so was not available everywhere and did not create native registry artifacts.
 In turn this meant that moving signatures between registries was not supported.
 The notary TUF-based implementation also made some changes to the TUF security model, like defaulting to TOFU, which in retrospect were